-Corfu has become one of the most cosmopolitan islands in Greece, offering a variety that few islands are able to match.
-Rediscover the World provides an insight into this fascinatingly diverse island, offering an exceptional range of smaller hotels, self-catering apartments and villas.
+Corfu sits in the Ionian opposite the wild and rugged mountains of Epirus.
+The island is blessed with gorgeous beaches, a UNESCO-protected capital, and many unspoilt villages.
+It is also one of the most cosmopolitan Greek islands, offering a variety that few islands can match.
+Rediscover the World provides an insight into this fascinatingly diverse island, offering an exceptional range of smaller hotels & a few self-catering properties.
 Explore the rugged west coast, the fertile plain of the Ropa Valley, the mountain scenery of Pantokrator with its views across to Albania or the southern dunes and wildlife sanctuary of Lake Korission.

 On Corfu you can enjoy a true Greek experience and an exchange of cultures - beyond the more developed resorts lies a Corfu bursting with a charm that reaches out to the visitor searching for a truly memorable holiday experience.

 Corfu was once the greatest power in Greece and was invaded countless times.
 Its town was fortified by the Venetians to repel Turkish attack - this town is now a UNESCO protected area.

 With the Venetian occupation came the olive culture and this led to a flourishing economy, still hugely profitable today thanks to over three million olive trees on Corfu, producing some of the most delicious olive oil in Greece.